serkanishchi/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

-Extract the data if doesnt extracted:
+1. Extract the data if doesnt extracted and load:

 ```r